mrcfschr/ORganizAR/README.md

 The `/data/projects/medar_smart` directory will be mounted to `/medar_smart` inside the container.
 So please put all the files under that path.
 The created container will be deleted after exiting.

 <details>
-  <summary>Unity Side Setup (deploy Horus Scene to HoloLens) and other documentation from HoloLens 2 Sensor Streaming</summary>
+  <summary>Unity Side Setup (deploy ORganizAR Scene to HoloLens) and other documentation from HoloLens 2 Sensor Streaming</summary>

 HoloLens 2 server software and Python client library for streaming sensor data via TCP.
 Created to stream HoloLens data in real time over WiFi to a Linux machine for research purposes but also works on Windows and macOS.
 The server is offered as a standalone application (appxbundle) or Unity plugin (dll).